KIII

-KIII (channel 3) is a television station in Corpus Christi, Texas, United States, affiliated with ABC and owned by Tegna Inc. The station's studios are located on South Padre Island Drive (SH 358) in Corpus Christi, and its transmitter is located near Robstown, Texas.
+KIII (channel 3) is a television station in Corpus Christi, Texas, United States, affiliated with ABC and owned by the Tegna subsidiary of Nexstar Media Group.
+The station's studios are located on South Padre Island Drive (SH 358) in Corpus Christi, and its transmitter is located near Robstown, Texas.

 History

 KVDO-TV

 The station was originally launched on June 20, 1954, as KVDO-TV, broadcasting on channel 22 as the Corpus Christi market's first television station.
-Owned by Coastal Bend Television, KVDO was a primary affiliate of the DuMont network, but carried secondary affiliations with NBC until KRIS-TV took the air in May 1956, CBS until KZTV signed on in September 1956, and ABC.
+Owned by Coastal Bend Television, KVDO was a primary affiliate of the DuMont network, but carried secondary affiliations with NBC until KRIS-TV took to the air in May 1956, CBS until KZTV signed on in September 1956, and ABC.
 It was one of several television stations across the United States that took part in a 1956 lawsuit to prevent VHF stations from being added in their markets, on the grounds that UHF stations in that era typically suffered financially or even went out of business entirely if they had any VHF competition.
 The lawsuit was unsuccessful, however, and KRIS and KZTV were both on air as VHF stations by fall 1956.
 Around the same time as the VHF stations were launched, as well, the DuMont network collapsed.

 KVDO carried on as an independent station and was sold to H. J. Schmidt's South Texas Telecasting Company in April 1957.
 It temporarily suspended broadcast operations in August pending what was announced at the time as a reorganization of its studio layout, but a federal tax lien was filed against the station by the Bureau of Internal Revenue in September.
 In October the station received FCC approval to stay off the air until January 1958, but by November 1957, the former KVDO studio building (minus equipment) had been sold to KRIS-TV, and the station did not relaunch.
 Coastal Bend Television, which had built the station, continued to face legal actions over debts incurred in constructing channel 22; in 1959, RCA won a $67,000 judgment against the former owners for equipment payments on which it had defaulted.